-Here are seven dates for your summer calendar that let you do good while you’re out there “doing”
+Here are six dates for your summer calendar that let you do good while you’re out there “doing”

 By Diana Duong